 Obviously, fewer characters = quicker to type.

-But also, the shorter the length the less a domain gets truncated when shared on social media or displayed within search results.
+The shorter the length, the less a domain’s URL gets truncated when shared on social media or displayed within search results.

 According to Brand Bucket, the ideal length of a domain name (excluding TLD extension) is seven letters.